CollabAR-Source/CollabAR-Code/README.md

    - The generated weights named "*Gaussian_noise_expert.hdf5*" will be saved in a created folder named "*weights*".

 ## 2. <span id="2">Auxiliary-assisted multi-view ensembler</span>
+CollabAR aggregates the recognition results of the spatially and temporally correlated images to improve the recognition accuracy of the current image

 ## 3. <span id="3">Citation</span>